 Besides the compulsory courses, Architecture and Urbanism students take elective courses of their choice, from this or other undergraduate programs at UFSC.
 After completing all courses, in the last semester, students write a final paper.
 The best works participate in a national contest for final papers in the area of Architecture and Urbanism.

 The program counts with 8 laboratories to develop teaching, research and outreach activities.
-Some of them are the LabMoma (Laboratory of Models and Maquettes), where students develop the representation of their projects at a reduced scale; the LabCon (Laboratory of Environmental Comfort), aimed at the study of thermal, acoustic and visual comfort issues; and the LabUrb (Laboratory of Urbanism), for research and consultancy on cities and regions.
+Some of them are the LabMoma (Models and Mockups Laboratory), where students develop the representation of their projects at a reduced scale; the LabCon (Laboratory of Environmental Comfort), aimed at the study of thermal, acoustic and visual comfort issues; and the LabUrb (Laboratory of Urbanism), for research and consultancy on cities and regions.

 In addition, the program also offers training, research, outreach and student tutoring scholarships, through 6 research groups, including PET (Tutorial Education Program), Ghab (Housing Group), Infoarq (Computer Technology for Architecture Research Group), Cidadhis (City History, Culture and Design Laboratory), Nucomo (Morphology and Configuration in Architecture and Urbanism Investigation Center) and the Artificial Lighting Simulation Center.